devicetree-org/lopper/README-architecture.txt

-    Note that lopper operations file can be passed directly as dtb files, and applied to the tree, but the system device tree and other device tree fragments must be source (so they can be preprocessed and concatenated as needed).
+    Note that lopper operations file can be passed directly as dtb files, and applied to the tree, but the system device tree and other device tree fragments must be source (so they can be pre-processed and concatenated as needed).

   - operation runqueue execution